Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 For apps like Sonarr, Radarr, SickRage, and CouchPotato, Usenet is better than Torrents.
 Unlimited plans from Newshosting (US Servers), Eweka (EU Servers), or UsenetServer, which offer >3000 days retention, SSL for privacy, and VPN for anonymity, are better for HD content.

-We have Traefik docker compose working well for all of our services within our Docker network, but what about connecting to other hosts outside of Docker?
+We have Traefik v3 docker compose working well for all of our services within our Docker network, but what about connecting to other hosts outside of Docker?
 For example, Home Assistant, PiHole on a separate Raspberry pi, etc. Traefik can also reverse proxy them and it is easy to implement.

-Traefikโ€™s File provider allows us to add dynamic routers, middlewares, and services.
+Traefik’s File provider allows us to add dynamic routers, middlewares, and services.
 Earlier we only used our rules directory to add middlewares, but we can easily add an external host by adding a new file to this directory.
 Traefik will auto-detect and update its configurations.

-For this example, we will create a new route to an external PiHole running on a Raspberry Pi.
-Let us create a file called app-pihole.yml in the rules folder and add the following content to it.
+For this example, we will create a new route to an external AdGuard Home on Raspberry Pi.
+You will find many other examples in my Github Repo.

 http: